HFooladi/HFooladi.github.io/index.md

 - Philosophy and Psychology
 - Physics

-You can consider me as an explorer, because I havee explored a lot of different fields and disciplines.
+You can consider me as an explorer, because I have explored a lot of different fields and disciplines.
 I like authentic and original ideas.

 ### Non-Academic